xTunner/frontend/resources/assets/docs/github-security-ssh-keys.md

 can access your repositories as you.
 Beware of someone stealing your code.

+<h2 id="security">Machine user keys</h2>

+A [machine user](https://developer.github.com/guides/managing-deploy-keys/#machine-users) is a Github user which you create only for automated tasks, they are not intended to be used by a human.

+You can add a machine user's SSH key to your projects on CircleCI and use that key as the *Checkout SSH key* for these projects, instead of using deploy keys or your own SSH keys.

+The main benefit of using a machine user's SSH key instead of a regular user's key is that you can lock down the machine user's access to just the repos that it _needs_ to access.

+Here are the steps to set a machine user's SSH key as a checkout key for your project.

+- First, you need to login to Github as the machine user.

+- Go to https://circleci.com and sign in.
+Github will ask you to authorize CircleCI to access the machine user's account, so click on the **Authorize application** button.

+- Go to https://circleci.com/add-projects and follow the projects you want the machine user to have access to.

+- Once followed, go to the ** Project Settings > Checkout SSH keys ** page and then click on the ***Authorize w/GitHub*** button.
+That gives us permission to create and upload SSH keys to GitHub on behalf of the machine user.

+- Finally, click the ***Create and add XXXX user key*** button on the same page.

+That's it.
+Now CircleCI will use the machine user's SSH key for any git commands run during your builds.

 <h2 id="error-messages">User key access-related error messages</h2>

 Here are common errors that indicate you need to add a user key.